Stop smashing your head against the table. You can use meditation for anger so it’s easier to chill out.

 Buddhists would say that this denial, in itself, is the root cause of suffering (which means it is also the cause of anger).

-5 Buddhist Meditations For Anger
+5 Buddhist Meditation Techniques For Anger

 My free guide to 31 meditation techniques covers every major meditation in-depth.